Iván Rossi

 Iván Javier Rossi (born 1 November 1993) is an Argentine professional footballer.
-He plays as a midfielder for CA Juventud.
+He plays as a midfielder for Uruguayan Primera División club Danubio.

 Club career

 On 1 February 2021, he signed a 1.5-year contract with Italian Serie C club Sambenedettese.

 On 14 July 2021, he moved to Portugal and signed a contract with Primeira Liga club Marítimo.

 On 31 January 2023, Rossi signed a one-year contract with Platense.